taext/mt/README.md

     .. (dot dot) is the metatag operator

-Only one tag can be tagged per dimension, seems to work nicely in practice.
+(Only one tag can be tagged per dimension.
+Seems to work nicely in practice.)

 ## example please